 ETH, an additional option, has been added to the MS-2102 heat tracing controller model options to allow customers to purchase Nextron MS-2102 heat tracing controller with Ethernet Modbus TCP communication capability.
+ETH1 is another option for gateway mounted in a FRP enclosure.
 Refer to Chapter 1 Product Overview for MS-2102 Models.

-In a MS-2102 heat tracing control module with ETH option, the Modbus TCP Ethernet to Modbus Serial gateway as shown in Figure 10.5 is an assembled electronic unit, separated from MS-2102 module.
+In a MS-2102 heat tracing control module with ETH/ETH1 option, the Modbus TCP Ethernet to Modbus Serial gateway as shown in Figure 10.5 is an assembled electronic unit, separated from MS-2102 module.
 It can be located as far as 4000 feet away from the module.
 To install it, use a 2 wire power cord to feed power to the unit and a RS485 cable to connect the unit and serial port of the MS-2102 module.
 Coming out of Nextron factory, the IP address of the gateway (GC-NET485-MB from Grid Connect) has been assigned to 192.168.2.119, and its serial port baud is set to 1200.
 An Ethernet cable is needed to connect the unit to Ethernet network.
 In this way, the gateway joins the Ethernet communication network of the PLC or Automation system.